Get active and learn with tape! Try out these fun and creative ways to learn indoors with your preschooler or toddler!

-- Just have the kids make tape letters. – And Next Comes L
+- And Next Comes L like to just have the kids make tape letters. – And Next Comes L

-- Tape out large tape letters on the floor for the kids to walk along. – Words of His Heart
+- Tape out large tape letters on the floor for the kids to walk along like Words of His Heart

-- Outline those same taped letters with objects from around the house. – 3 Dinosaurs
+- 3 Dinosaurs outlines those same taped letters with objects from around the house.

-- Make a spelling mat [or math mat] with taped letters. – Banana Splits
+- Make a spelling mat (or math mat) with taped letters with an idea from Banana Splits

 Ways to Learn Indoors with Tape: 123s, Numbers, and other Math Activities

-- Use a road of tape as an activity course for kids to count through and do something before continuing on. -JDaniel4′s Mom
+- JDaniel4′ Mom uses a road of tape as an activity course for kids to count through and do something before continuing on.

-- For older kids, learn about perimeter and areas of shapes. – Day Dreaming Maths
+- For older kids, learn about perimeter and areas of shapes, with an idea from Day Dreaming Maths

-- Practice numbers with some hopscotch, adjust the numbers to what they’re working on! – Totally Tots
+- Practice numbers with some hopscotch, adjust the numbers to what they’re working on, just like Totally Tots

-- Use tape pieces to count, try mitten math, or make it whatever theme works for the season or holiday! – Toddler Approved
+- Use tape pieces to count, try mitten math, or make it whatever theme works for the season or holiday, from Toddler Approved.

 Ways to Learn Indoors with Tape: Shape Activities